Samuel1-ona/DANNY-DINNER/README.md

   Each of the following case study questions can be answered using a single SQL statement:

-1.What is the total amount each customer spent at the restaurant?
+#.What is the total amount each customer spent at the restaurant?

-2.How many days has each customer visited the restaurant?
+#.How many days has each customer visited the restaurant?

-3.What was the first item from the menu purchased by each customer?
+#.What was the first item from the menu purchased by each customer?

-4.What is the most purchased item on the menu and how many times was it purchased by all customers?
+#.What is the most purchased item on the menu and how many times was it purchased by all customers?

-5.Which item was the most popular for each customer?
+#.Which item was the most popular for each customer?

-6.Which item was purchased first by the customer after they became a member?
+#.Which item was purchased first by the customer after they became a member?

-7.Which item was purchased just before the customer became a member?
+#.Which item was purchased just before the customer became a member?

-8.What is the total items and amount spent for each member before they became a member?
+#.What is the total items and amount spent for each member before they became a member?

-9.If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+#.If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

-10.In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+#.In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

                                                                Official Solutions